Dersu Uzala (book)

-Plot
+Synopsis

 Arsenyev tells of his travels in the Ussuri basin in the Russian Far East.
 Dersu Uzala (c.
 1849 - 1908) was a Goldi hunter who acted as a guide for Arsenyev's surveying crew mapping the taiga from 1902 to 1907 and saved them from starvation and cold.
 Arsenyev portrays him as a simple yet great man, an animist who sees animals and plants as equal to man.
 From 1907, Arsenyev invited Dersu to live in his house in Khabarovsk as Dersu's failing sight hampered his ability to live as a hunter.
-In the spring of 1908, Dersu bade farewell to Arsenyev and walked back toward his home in the woods of the Primorsky Krai; he was killed before he could reach them, near the town of Korfovskiy, evidently for the highly valuable latest model Russian military rifle given to him by Arsenyev as a parting gift to replace his old, worn, Berdianka.
-He was buried in a hastily dug grave, unmarked but for Dersu's walking stick, stuck in the earth beside it by a heartsick Arsenyev.
+In the spring of 1908, Dersu grew discontent with city life and bade farewell to Arsenyev, walking back toward his home in the woods of the Primorsky Krai; he was killed before he could reach them, near the town of Korfovskiy.
+He was killed in his sleep and the thieves had stolen his Berdianka.
+As opposed to the film, Dersu Uzala, Arsenyev had not given him a highly valuable latest model Russian military rifle as a parting gift, causing Arsenyev to feel guilty.
+Rather, the focus in the book was on the ills of civilization.
+He was buried in a hastily dug, unmarked grave next to two large cedar trees.
+Several years later, on another expedition, Arsenyev returned to Korfovskaya but could not find the grave due to the construction of a new quarry and town.